Seal workers

 Implementation

-To set up storage groups when initializing new storage paths:
+To establish storage groups when initializing new storage paths:

 lotus-miner storage attach --init --seal [--groups <group-a>] [--groups <group-b>] [--allow-to <group-a>] [--allow-to <group-b>] /path/to/storage